Do you need a degree to work in Canada

 - Requirements: A high school diploma and a professional driver’s license.

 Work In Canada Requirements: Immigration Programs for Non-Diploma Candidates

 There are more than three immigration programs that candidates without formal education can choose from, but here at CanadaCIS, we have found the following to be the best:

 The Canadian Experience Class

-- You will need at least 1 year of experience as a skilled worker in Canada.
+- You will need at least one year of experience as a skilled worker in Canada.

 Federal Skilled Trades Program

-The Federal Skilled Trades program provides skilled workers with the chance to become a permanent resident of Canada based on being qualified in a skilled trade, even without a university diploma.
+The Federal Skilled Trades program provides skilled workers with the chance to become permanent residents of Canada based on being qualified in a skilled trade, even without a university diploma.
+Other requirements include:

-- At least 2 years of full-time work experience in a skilled trade within 5 years before applying.
+- At least two years of full-time work experience in a skilled trade within five years before applying.

-- Must acquire a Canadian job offer of full-time employment for at least 1 year.
+- Must acquire a Canadian job offer of full-time employment for at least one year.